top of page

 Source: MOL

-The post-World War II era witnessed a monumental boom in bulk trade, reshaping the global economic landscape.
-Emerging from the ravages of war, nations embarked on ambitious reconstruction efforts, driving a surge in demand for essential raw materials.
+The post-World War II era witnessed a monumental boom in bulk trade, profoundly reshaping the global economic landscape.
+Nations embarked on ambitious reconstruction efforts, driving a surge in demand for essential raw materials like steel, coal, and grain.
 This demand, coupled with advancements in transportation and technology, fueled the rapid expansion of bulk trade.
+The need for construction materials, energy resources, and agricultural products to rebuild war-torn countries and support burgeoning populations propelled the growth.

 events in shipping industry